sngular/kloadgen/docs/consumer-configuration.md

     - The maps show `[:]` at the end.
 - **Field Type**: you can see the complete list in [Field types](schemas.md#field-types).

-### Key Schema Deserializer Config
+### KLG - Key Schema Deserializer Config

-This configuration element is similar to [Value Schema Deserializer Config](#value-schema-deserializer-config), except that it is focused in a key schema instead of a value schema.
+This configuration element is similar to [KLG - Value Schema Deserializer Config](#value-schema-deserializer-config), except that it is focused in a key schema instead of a value schema.

 Whatever schema you define and configure here will be used to deserialize the message key.

-### Key Schema File Deserializer Config
+### KLG - Key Schema File Deserializer Config

-This configuration element is similar to [Value Schema File Deserializer Config](#value-schema-file-deserializer-config), except that it is focused in a key schema instead of a value schema.
+This configuration element is similar to [KLG - Value Schema File Deserializer Config](#value-schema-file-deserializer-config), except that it is focused in a key schema instead of a value schema.

 Whatever schema you define and configure here will be used to deserialize the message key.